CitizensFoundation/policy-synth/README.md

 </p>

 ### Other Tools
-Policy Synth is flexible and can work with many other citizen engagment tools, for example Decidim and Consul, through simple data adapters.
+Policy Synth is flexible and can work with many other citizen engagment tools, for example Decidim and Consul.
+As a class based library Policy Synth has no limitations regarding integration with other tools.

 ## Example Multi-Scale Policy Synth Agent
 ![image](https://github.com/CitizensFoundation/policy-synth/assets/43699/c9947b97-68a1-43be-925e-4a52bc2b9ad6)